daniel-koehn/Theory-of-seismic-waves-II/07_SH_waves_in_moons_and_planets/README.md

 In this lesson we compute the axisymmetric SH wave propagation of a deep moonquake event for an elastic lunar model.
 The resulting wavefields are compared with the modelling results of the earth PREM.

+### [Lesson 4](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Theory-of-seismic-waves-II/blob/master/07_SH_waves_in_moons_and_planets/4_2D_SHaxi_FD_modelling_ganymede.ipynb): 2D axisymmetric spherical SH finite difference modelling - Ganymede

+Does a habitable liquid ocean exist beneath the ice crust of Jupiters moon Ganymede?
+By global axisymmetric SH modelling we will investigate if a single geophone on Ganymedes surface would be able to detect a possible ocean.

 ## Copyright and License

 (c) 2018 D. Koehn.
 All content is under Creative Commons Attribution [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.txt), and all [code is under BSD-3 clause](https://github.com/engineersCode/EngComp/blob/master/LICENSE).
 We are happy if you re-use the content in any way!